-- Avoid commercial cakes, cookies, pastries, potato chips, deep fried foods - Choose soft margarines over hard margarines or butter - Make sure the ingredient list does not include the terms "hydrogenated" or "partially hydrogenated" oil
+- Avoid commercial cakes, cookies, pastries, potato chips, deep fried foods - Choose soft margarines over hard margarines - Make sure the ingredient list does not include the terms "hydrogenated" or "partially hydrogenated" oil know your numbers

 Remember that diet is not the only factor that affects heart health.
-Focus on these 6 overall steps to make sure your heart is well protected.
+Focus on these 6 steps to make sure your heart is well protected.